Gurindji Kriol language: Simple sentences

 Intransitive clauses consist of a verb and a subject with no object.
 Adjuncts may be added to express the location or time of an action.

-"A dog sleeps outside the shop."

 Transitive clauses consist of an optionally-ergative marked subject (66.5%) and an absolutive object.
 Word order is predominately SVO (87.6%) and the ergative marker is more likely to appear when the agent nominal is postverbal.

-"And the kangaroo he hit with a boomerang, the child did."

 Semi-transitive clauses are composed of an optionally-ergative marked subject and a dative object.

-"Another woman calls out to her child."

 Ditransitive clauses consist of an accusative object and dative indirect object, and alternate with a clause with two accusative objects.

-"The boy gives the man a cigarette."